Episcopal Renewable Energy Proposal

 No timing is provided.
 However, many similar statements from various sources suggest that transitions such as these should be complete by the year 2050 — twenty nine years from now.

 The term “renewable energy” is not defined.
 There are two possible avenues given the short time frame: nuclear power or wind/solar.
 Each has many challenges, but they are our only choices.
-We do not have enough time to research, develop and implement futuristic energy sources such as nuclear fusion.
+We do not have enough time to research, develop and implement futuristic energy sources such as nuclear fusion or large scale geothermal.

 There is an unstated implication that there will be no need to severely cut back our current energy-profligate lifestyle.

 Energy consumption in recent decades has increased at a rate of about 2% per annum.
-Meeting the stated goals will be difficult enough without continued growth, so we will assume that energy consumption remains at current levels.
+Meeting the stated goals will be difficult enough without continued growth, so we will assume that energy consumption remains at current levels, i.e., that the economy will not grow.

-When these factors are included, the policy statement becomes something on the following lines (emphasis mine),
+When these factors are included, the policy statement can be written as follows (emphasis mine),

 Turkey Point Nuclear Power Plant

 Let’s assume that the replacement is to come from nuclear power.
-A large nuclear reactor, such as one of those at the Turkey Point plant in Florida, has a generating capacity of about 802 MW.
-Therefore, we need (2.38 * 10EXP(6)/802) new reactors to be built and commissioned during the next 30 years.
+A large nuclear reactor, such as one of those installed at the Turkey Point plant in Florida, has a generating capacity of about 802 MW.
+Therefore, we need (2.38 * 10EXP(6)/802) new reactors to be built and commissioned over the course of the next 29 years.
 This means that, in round numbers, 3,000 new reactors are needed, or 100 per year, i.e., two per week.
 Currently, the United States has about 104 operating nuclear power plants, so we would have to duplicate the entire fleet every year.
 (If we assume that energy usage increases by 2% per annum then, over a period of 30 years, 5,400 reactors will be needed.)

-Calculations such as these show that many of the “green goals” espoused in policy proposals such as the one that started this post are not close to being realistic.
-Even if the calculation is “off” by a factor of two or three or five, the result is the same — we cannot meet the goals of the Episcopal policy statement using nuclear power.
+Calculations such as these show that many of the “green goals” espoused in policy proposals such as the one that started this post are not realistic.
+Even if the calculation is “off” by a factor of two or three or five, the result is the same — we cannot meet the goals of the Episcopal policy statement using nuclear power within the time constraints provided.

-A similar calculation for solar and wind reaches similar conclusions.
-Indeed, the conclusions are worse because fossil-fuel capacity is required to fill in the gaps because these renewable power sources are so intermittent.
+A similar calculation for solar and wind reaches the same conclusion.
+Indeed, the conclusions are worse because fossil-fuel capacity is required to fill in the gaps when these intermittent sources are not providing power at the time that it is needed.
 Moreover, because their energy density is so low, immense amounts of land will be needed for the solar and wind farms, and for the transmission lines that will take the power to the customers.

-The point of calculations such as these is not to throw cold water on alternative energy projects.
+The point this type of analysis is not to throw cold water on alternative energy projects.
 They are needed, and they deserve out full support.
 But they are not going to come close to meeting all of our energy needs in the specified time frame.
+The unfortunate reality is that the clause ‘without needing to make significant cuts in our energy consumption’ needs to be removed from the Policy Statement.
+The Policy Statement then becomes,